JingjingYaoJerry/pytorch/README.md

 - Several scripts are designed as educational, interactive demos — they prompt for input or open a small GUI (Tkinter) for reviewing data.
 They are not production-ready pipelines.

 ---

-### Acknowledgements

-This repository is a personal collection of learning examples and demos only.
-It re-uses and demonstrates third-party libraries including PyTorch, torchvision, Hugging Face Transformers, datasets, etc. in separate projects.